jeffreycwitt/pl339/docs/10-beyond-the-book.md

 </div>

 In the constructions of trails of association, one thing that seems to be remarkable is the RE-USE of information (at a granular level, a paragraph here, a photo, a page, etc) in NEW-CONTEXTS.
 The construction of NEW-HIERARCHIES (new kinds of associations) from old HIERARCHIES.
-This strikes me at once as both a simple innovation, and a startling powerful one from the point of view research discovery.
+This strikes me at once as both a simple innovation and a startling powerful one from the point of view research discovery.

 He goes on:

 > p.
 17 "and his trails do not fade".  <span class="citation" data-reading="JNA89KWB=>p.
 17" data-annotation="https://hyp.is/fRBA5tWnEe-SGme8hk1zvw/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Bush_1945_As_We_May_Think.pdf"/>

 This also strikes me as important.
 In many cases in research, we build associative trails in order to arrive at a conclusion.
 We then write an article about our conclusions, while casting aside the trail of data we used to make this conclusion.
 We generally do this because the printed medium does not have the space to record all our data.
 While understandable, this makes the conclusion of research less transparent and less verifiable through repetition.
+If someone wanted to verify my research, they would have to re-construct these associative trails all over again.

 Bush here imagines the ability to save and name the trail, creating the possibility of the future re-use and future-re-discovery of what is often lost in scholarship.

 <div class="discussion" markdown="1">